 In just 12 years, CSC has become a leader in the Maryland cultural community.
 Last season, CSC served more than 12,000 Maryland residents across the region with its high-energy approach to performance and education.
 More than 3,000 Maryland middle school and high school students enjoyed matinees of Romeo and Juliet, setting an attendance record for CSC education programming.

-CSC’s new indoor cultural center, located near the Inner Harbor in Downtown Baltimore, will open in September 2014.
-This achievement has been made possible with the support of devoted audiences and individual, corporate, philanthropic and governmental partners.
-The $6.7 million capital campaign continues as CSC transforms a 19th century landmark bank building into a modern 260-seat theater inspired by Shakespeare’s Globe.
-The inaugural Season for Celebration will open with a ribbon-cutting on September 15, 2014, and a gala reception and performance of A Midsummer Night’s Dream on September 20, 2014.
+CSC’s new indoor cultural center, located near the Inner Harbor in Downtown Baltimore, opened in September 2014.
+This achievement was made possible with the support of devoted audiences and individual, corporate, philanthropic and governmental partners.
+CSC transformed a 19th Century landmark bank building into a modern 260-seat theater inspired by Shakespeare’s Globe.
+The inaugural Season for Celebration opened with a week of festivities, including a ribbon-cutting on September 15, 2014, and a gala reception and performance of A Midsummer Night’s Dream on September 20, 2014.

 To the delight of loyal patrons who have shared this journey, CSC will continue performing outdoors every summer at its longtime home in the picturesque PFI Historic Park in Ellicott City, Md.
 Each summer, thousands join CSC under the stars for festival-style productions of Shakespeare’s works in an enchanting, family-friendly setting where picnics and wine are welcome.